20 May Can Medicaid Take My House in Illinois?

 1. Medicaid Asset Protection Trust (MAPT)

-- Must be set up at least 5 years before applying for Medicaid
+- Need to be set up and funded at least five years before applying for long-term care Medicaid

-- You retain the right to live in the home for life
+- Allow you to keep the right to live in the home

 2. Caregiver Child Exemption

-- They lived with you for at least 2 years before you entered care, and
+- The child lived in the home for at least two years before the parent entered care

-This exemption recognizes the real-life support adult children often provide, but must be documented and timed correctly.
+This exemption recognizes the real support adult children often provide, but it should not be assumed automatically.
+Documentation is very important.

 3. Sibling Exemption

-- Lived in the home for at least 1 year before you moved into care, and
+- Lived in the home for at least one year before the Medicaid applicant moved into care

 4. Spousal Transfer